replit/kaboom/doc/16-double-jump.md

 		body({ jumpForce: JUMP_FORCE }),
 	])
 ```

-The `area()` function will allow our sprite to react to the gravity in the game and also register when the sprite lands on a solid object, in this case a platform, without falling through it.
-The `body()` function allows us to specify jumping force of our sprite.
+The `area()` function will allow our sprite to react to gravity in the game, and it will register when the sprite lands on a solid object, in this case a platform, without falling through it.
+The `body()` function allows us to specify the jumping force of our sprite.

 Let's use a for loop to generate the platforms for the sprite to land on.
 Add the following lines of code: